Matilda of Tuscany: Parents, birth, and early years

-Matilda must have spent her early years around her mother.
-Renowned for her learning, she was literate in Latin, as well as reputed to speak German and French.
+Scholars generally believe that Matilda must have spent her early years around her mother, who was renowned for her learning.
+She was literate in Latin, as well as reputed to speak German and French.
 The extent of Matilda's education in military matters is debated.
-It has been asserted that she was taught strategy, tactics, riding and wielding weapons, but recent scholarship challenges these claims.

-Boniface of Canossa was a feared and hated prince for some small vassals throughout his life.
-On 7 May 1052 he was ambushed while hunting in the forest of San Martino dall'Argine near Mantua and killed.
-Following the death of their father, Matilda's brother, Frederick, inherited the family lands and titles under the regency of their mother, who not only managed to hold the family patrimony together but also made important contacts with leading figures in the Church renewal movement.
+It has been asserted that she was taught strategy, tactics, riding, and wielding weapons, but some scholarship challenges these claims.
+Her father, Boniface of Canossa was a feared and hated prince for some small vassals throughout his life.
+On 7 May 1052, he was ambushed while hunting in the forest of San Martino dall'Argine near Mantua and killed.
+Following the death of their father, Matilda's brother, Frederick, inherited the family lands and titles under the regency of their mother, who not only managed to hold the family patrimony together, but also made important contacts with leading figures in the Church renewal movement.
 Beatrice developed into an increasingly important pillar of the reform of the Papacy.
 Matilda's older sister, Beatrice, died the next year (before 17 December 1053), making Matilda heiress presumptive to Frederick's personal holdings.
 Beatrice was Regent of Tuscany from 1052 until her death in 1076, during the minority of and in co-regency with Matilda.